alexertech/app2_movierating/README.md

 `before_action :authorize`

 To wrap up, add this to the user_controller, so a non-registered user can’t do any actions on the users itself:

+# Password encryption

+See [app3 - job board](https://github.com/alexertech/app3_jobsboard), for how to apply BCRYPT to this scheme.

+# Up/Down vote and comment

+Work to do... someday :)